matatk/agrip/audioquake/manuals/user-manual-part02.md

 ### Hazard detection

-If there is a hazard in front of you—some kind of ledge/drop—you'll be told about it by the navigation helper.
+If there is a hazard in front of you&mdash;some kind of ledge/drop&mdash;you'll be told about it by the navigation helper.
 If you want to try and jump over the pit, you can use this alternative ESR mode to help you do so.
 Pressing the <kbd>R</kbd> key again when you have a drop in front of you will make the ESR lock onto it instead of enemies.
 It automatically falls back to detecting enemies when you lose the lock on the pit (by jumping over it successfully, falling in or just turning and facing another way).

 If it can't find a pit, it will just turn the ESR off.